 It’s not really free.

-The three big credit reporting agencies do provide a no-strings attached credit report to everyone, once a year.
+The three big credit reporting agencies do provide a no-strings attached credit report free to everyone, once a year.

 Unfortunately, the URL doesn’t mention free, and doesn’t come with a catchy, banjo driven jingle;